-Do some people steal your happiness and mental peace everytime they’re around?
-Despite how close or important a toxic family member is in your life, sometimes it is okay to cut them off to recover from abuse, protect your sanity and self-esteem.
+Do some people steal your happiness and mental peace every time they’re around?
+Despite how close or important a toxic family member is in your life, sometimes it is okay to cut them off to recover from abuse and protect your sanity and self-esteem.

 Is your family toxic?